spacotto/spellbook/README.md

 | `strnstr` | Locates the first occurrence of a substring within a string, searching up to a specified length. |

 ### `malloc` Functions [Mandatory]
+Use `malloc` to implement the two following functions.
 | Function Name | Description |
 | :------------ | :------------------------------------------------------------------------------------------------ |
 | `calloc` | Allocates a block of memory for an array and initialises all bytes to zero. |